Skip to main content

 ItemDescription

-RoleCalm child, distract attention
+RoleCalm the child, distract attention

-PositionUsually near child's head
+PositionUsually near the child's head

 Don'tInterfere with medical staff operations

-PrepareTopics child enjoys talking about
+PrepareTopics the child enjoys talking about

 Conclusion